OpaxIV/drm_in_games/README.md

 I sincerely thank him for the support.

 ### Sources
-All (re-)sources, which served as a basis for this project, have been referenced extensively in eacht individual chapter.
+All (re-)sources, which served as a basis for this project, have been referenced extensively in each individual chapter.

 ### Basic Roadmap
 1. Read: https://nicolo.dev/en/blog/fairplay-apple-obfuscation/